CourseAdvisor/courseadvisor/readme.md

 ### Testing
 Testing is done with casperjs.
 Install phantomjs v1.8.x (not 2.x !!!), install casperjs and make sure both are available in the path.

-To run the tests, run `./test.sh` while the webserver is running.
+To tests authenticated features, we are using [margarita](https://github.com/CourseAdvisor/margarita).
+Run ./test.sh --setup-margarita to install a local copy of margarita, then in app/config/production/tequila.php, add `'server_url' => 'http://localhost:3000/'`

+You can then run the tests with `./test.sh -m -s`.
-For a list of available test options, run `./test.sh --help`.
+For a full list of available test options, run `./test.sh --help`.

 ### Gulp tasks
 All front-end related files go into assets/.
 This file **is not served over http**.
 Instead, gulp tasks take care to compile/minify/bake/whatever your files and put them in the public/ folder.